overview

 There are exactly three things to understand:

-manifoldone.ai.
+relay.manifoldone.com.
 It is stateless.
 It holds no source.
-It routes messages and checks OAuth permissions, nothing else. - Dashboard (web + Tauri desktop app) is the channel UI — sidebar, message stream, compose bar, agent presence.
+It routes messages and checks OAuth permissions, nothing else. - Dashboard (web — primary — plus an optional Tauri desktop app) is the channel UI — sidebar, message stream, compose bar, agent presence.
 It is display + intent.
 It never mutates state directly; it sends intent through Relay to a Node and renders what the Node sends back.

 (There’s a fourth piece behind the scenes — Memory, which holds project metadata, recaps, and notifications.
 You don’t interact with it directly; it’s where the Dashboard reads from when you scroll back through history.)